 If you plan on basing yourself around Cortina D'Ampezzo during your stay in the Dolomites then reserve a day to do the hike to Lake Sorapiss.

 Although elevation wise it's a pretty easy hike, you shouldn't underestimate it, especially if you don't have a head for heights.

 A decent section of the trail scales along a rock shelf, on one side protected by a cable on the other side a couple of hundred meter sheer drop.
-The photo above will give you a good idea of what I am talking about.

 A prize in the form of a turquoise, glacier fed lake surrounded by dramatic peaks awaits you at the end.